Wait! Before you install that next SQL Server, hold up. Are you sure you’re using the right version?

 You should consider SQL Server 2016 if…

-- You want an extremely well-known, well-documented product – it’s pretty easy to find material off the shelf and hire people who know how to use the tools in this version.
+• You want an extremely well-known, well-documented product – it’s pretty easy to find material off the shelf and hire people who know how to use the tools in this version.

-- You hate applying patches – because SQL Server 2016 SP3 is basically the end of the line.
+• You hate applying patches – because SQL Server 2016 SP3 is basically the end of the line.
 Nothing’s getting fixed here, and there certainly aren’t new features coming out for it.

-Even in early 2023, SQL Server 2016 is still the #2 most popular version.
+Even in late 2023, SQL Server 2016 is still the #2 most popular version, which is pretty amazing given that it’s ~7 years old.

 You should consider SQL Server 2017 if…

-- You have a zero-RPO goal and financial risks – because 2017 added a new minimum commit replica setting on AGs that will let you guarantee commits were received by multiple replicas
+• You have a zero-RPO goal and financial risks – because 2017 added a new minimum commit replica setting on AGs that will let you guarantee commits were received by multiple replicas

-- You’re dead-set on running SQL Server on Linux – but seriously, go through the release notes and click on every Cumulative Update to read the bugs that were fixed.
+• You’re dead-set on running SQL Server on Linux – but seriously, go through the release notes and click on every Cumulative Update to read the bugs that were fixed.
 Some of the clustering bugs have really made my eyebrows raise.

-- You’re dead-set on doing machine learning & R in SQL Server – I know it’s trendy for data folks to do this, but remember, you’re spending $2,000 to $7,000 per core for SQL Server licensing to do this.
+• You’re dead-set on doing machine learning & R in SQL Server – I know it’s trendy for data folks to do this, but remember, you’re spending $2,000 to $7,000 per core for SQL Server licensing to do this.

 It’s tough for me to make a case for 2017 here.
-The features aren’t really amazing, so folks end up either on 2016 (conservative) or 2019.
+The features aren’t really amazing, so folks end up either on 2016 or 2019.

 You should consider SQL Server 2019 if…

-- You’re comfortable learning via experimentation, not documentation – because as you get to these cutting edge features below, your experimentation & learning time goes up, because there are WAY less established industry best practices around the below stuff.
+• You’re comfortable learning via experimentation, not documentation – because as you get to these cutting edge features below, your experimentation & learning time goes up, because there are WAY less established industry best practices around the below stuff.

-- You’re good at load & performance testing – because 2019 adds a lot of cool performance features when you enable 2019 compatibility mode, but it also makes big changes in your existing execution plans.
+• You’re good at load & performance testing – because 2019 adds a lot of cool performance features when you enable 2019 compatibility mode, but it also makes big changes in your existing execution plans.
 Just to pick a number, say 99% of your queries go faster, but 1% go slower.
 Do you know which 1% they are, and what you’re going to do to mitigate their performance reductions?
 You can’t just test your slow queries on 2019: you’ve also gotta test your currently-fast queries to make sure they don’t slow down unacceptably.

-- You heavily rely on user-defined functions – because 2019 can dramatically speed those up, although you need to do a lot of testing there, and be aware that Microsoft has walked back a lot of the improvements.
+• You heavily rely on user-defined functions – because 2019 can dramatically speed those up, although you need to do a lot of testing there, and be aware that Microsoft has walked back a lot of the improvements.

 As of 2023, SQL Server 2019 has the biggest installation base.
 It’s a really good bet for long term support.